apouch/GoValve-Root-src/docs/source/index.rst

 **service**
   The remote server that runs the strain analysis algorithm receives the de-identified image from the DSS middleware layer and returns the output 4D aortic root segmentation, mesh series, and strain information.

 .. warning:: At the present, DSS is intended for processing of small batches of datasets.
-None of the providers have the capacity to process hundreds or thousands of datasets for individual users.
 In the future, we envision extending this system to use cloud-based computing resources with the ability to pass the computational costs to end-users.

 TUTORIAL
 ========